edrosten/SQUASSH/README.md

 Note that if the repository is not clean (i.e. uncommitted changes or untracked files), training will not execute.
-This ensures that every run is traceable to a precise and complete version of the source code.
+This ensures that every run is traceable to a precise and complete version of the source code and data.